4 Drills You Can Do at Any Range (Even With Strict Rules)

 Frequently Asked Questions

-What is the purpose of the 'Racing Back to the Wall' drill?
+What is the 'Racing Back to the Wall' drill?

-This drill focuses on precise trigger control and reset.
-It trains the shooter to consciously bring the trigger back to the reset point and reacquire the sight picture on target during the recoil cycle, preparing for the next shot without rapid firing.
+This drill emphasizes trigger control and reset.
+After firing, the shooter resets the trigger to the 'wall' during the recoil cycle, preparing for the next shot without actually firing rapidly, thus improving control and accuracy.

-The 'Load to Fire' drill mimics a home defense situation where a firearm might be stored unloaded.
-It involves picking up an empty gun and a separate magazine, loading, chambering a round, and firing a single accurate shot.
+The 'Load to Fire' drill simulates a home defense situation.
+It involves picking up an unloaded gun and a separate magazine from a table, loading, chambering a round, and firing a single accurate shot, all within range limitations.

 More Training & Techniques Videos You Might Like